 Do you have a preliminary year?

-Though the program is officially an advanced program, the Department of Surgery has two spots reserved for those who match into anesthesia and would like to do a preliminary year of surgery.
-These positions are part of the New York Med/Metropolitan Hospital/St. Joseph’s Surgical Residency.
-We are working with the hospital on a similar arrangement with our department internal medicine.
-All other positions begin at the PGY 2 (CA1) level.
+Though the program is officially an advanced program, the Department of Surgery has two spots reserved (an NRMP Joint Advanced/Preliminary Program) for those who match into anesthesia and would like to do a preliminary year of surgery.
+The year will focus on medical management of the surgical patient, preoperative evaluation and preparation for surgery, trauma and intensive care and invasive monitoring.
+Residents will also become comfortable with the St. Joseph’s OR environment allowing a seamless transition into anesthesia training.
+All other positions begin at the PGY2/CAY1 level.

 How is the location?

 Our hospital locations are in Newark (SMMC) and Paterson (SJUMC), the first and third most populous cities in New Jersey.
 As a result, residents are exposed to a tremendous variety of surgical cases and medical problems.
 St. Joseph’s University Medical Center is conveniently located alongside major highways making it easily accessible.
 There is recently built hospital housing available, though many of our residents choose to live in some of the trendy, “hipster” nearby communities or even in Manhattan, (about 20 minutes away).

 Paterson, known as “Silk City” is an historical city founded by Alexander Hamilton in 1791.
 Recently, the scenic Great Falls of Paterson, located 10 minutes from the hospital, was designated as a National Historical Park.